 At the higher end of the fashion market, many Australian designers are struggling to keep their businesses afloat.
-Perth fashion designer Poppy Lissiman, for example, has put her fashion label on hold while investigating having her garments in Australia
+Perth fashion designer Poppy Lissiman, for example, has put her fashion label on hold while investigating having her garments manufactured overseas to cut the costs of production.